1066 and the Norman Conquest

 Most Norman knights carried long spears called lances.
 These could be tucked under the armpit like a later jousting lance, but are more often shown being held in the right hand and wielded overarm.
 Knights used them to thrust through gaps in the Saxon shield-wall or spear fleeing enemies, and they could also be thrown.

-Some Saxons, especially the 'housecarls', also defended themselves with kite-shaped shields.
+Some Saxons, especially the housecarls – the elite infantry who formed the core of Harold’s army – also defended themselves with kite-shaped shields.
 But others used stronger and heavier round wooden shields.
-Both types could be interlocked together to form a 'shield wall'.
+Both types could be interlocked together to form a ‘shield wall’ – literally a wall of shields held by soldiers standing close together.

-Round shields had spiked metal 'bosses' in the middle.
-So they could also be used as weapons, to injure an enemy or push him off-balance, making the shield a deadly weapon as well as a defensive instrument.
+Round shields had spiked metal bosses in the middle.
+This meant they could also be used as weapons, to injure an enemy or push him off-balance, making the shield a deadly weapon as well as a defensive instrument.

 1066 swords were used more for slashing than for thrusting.
 A really good sword could cut through a shield or even armour, and in the Bayeux Tapestry a Norman knight is shown slicing off the head of a Saxon battle-axe with his sword.

-Knights, armoured warriors fighting on horseback with lance, sword and shield, were the Norman 'secret weapon' at the Battle of Hastings.
+Knights – armoured warriors fighting on horseback with lance, sword and shield – were the Norman ‘secret weapon’ at the Battle of Hastings.
 Nothing like them had been seen in England before.
-For though the Saxons rode to battle or on journeys, they always fought on foot.
+Although the Saxons rode to battle or on journeys, they always fought on foot.

 There were between 1,000 and 2,000 knights in the Norman army, and it was these who mainly won William’s victory.